-Marjorie Kelly is Distinguished Senior Fellow with The Democracy Collaborative, and the author, with Ted Howard, of The Making of a Democratic Economy.
-Her previous books are Owning Our Future: The Emerging Ownership Revolution and The Divine Right of Capital.
+Marjorie Kelly is Distinguished Senior Fellow with The Democracy Collaborative, and the author of Wealth Supremacy: How the Extractive Economy and the Biased Rules of Capitalism Drive Today’s Crises (Berrett-Kohler, September 2023).
+Her previous books include The Making of a Democratic Economy (co-authored with Ted Howard), Owning Our Future: The Emerging Ownership Revolution, and The Divine Right of Capital.
 Kelly has for years been a thought leader in next generation enterprise design, employee ownership, impact investing, and the building of a community-rooted democratic economy.
 Previously she was a Fellow at the Tellus Institute and cofounder/president of Business Ethics magazine.

 The Making of a Democratic Economy, co-authored with Ted Howard, is a clarion call for a movement ready to get serious about transforming our economic system.
 Illuminating the principles of a democratic economy through the stories of on-the-ground community wealth builders and their unlikely accomplices in the halls of institutional power, this book is a must-read for everyone concerned with how we win the fight for an economy that’s equitable, not extractive.